fabritsius/potd-telegrapher/README.md

 - [x] Add POTD parser
 - [x] Add [telegra.ph](https://telegra.ph/) publisher
-- [ ] Add Telegram Bot which does the publishing daily
+- [x] Add Telegram Bot which does the publishing daily
+- [ ] Add a daily action for posting
+- [ ] Update the README with future plans